I'll Be Lovin' U Long Time: Commercial performance

 "I'll Be Lovin' U Long Time" debuted at number 90 on the Billboard Hot 100 on July 18, 2008.
 In its second week, the song leapt twenty-one places, coming in at number sixty-nine, before eventually peaking at number fifty-eight.

 The song debuted at number sixty-two on the Billboard Hot R&B/Hip-Hop Songs, Carey's 45th career entry on that chart, and has since peaked at number thirty-six.
 Similarly, it peaked at number thirty-seven on the Hot R&B/Hip-Hop Airplay chart.
 The song peaked at number forty-three on the Hot 100 Airplay.
 "I'll Be Lovin' U Long Time" debuted at number eighty-seven on the Canadian Hot 100, rising to number sixty-nine in its second week and eventually peaking at 22.
 The song remained on the chart for a total of fourteen weeks.

 Though not charting on the main single chart, the song managed to peak at number forty-one on the New Zealand Airplay Chart during the week of August 3, 2008.
 On the Japan Hot 100, the song peaked at number twenty-seven, and stayed only six weeks within the chart.
-On the Slovakian Singles Chart, "I'll Be Lovin' U Long Time" charted for a total of eight weeks, and peaked at number thirty-nine.
+On the Slovak Singles Chart, "I'll Be Lovin' U Long Time" charted for a total of eight weeks, and peaked at number thirty-nine.
 The song debuted at number eighty-four on the UK Singles Chart due to digital sales, since it was only released as a promo single.